-With these tools, you emphasize the idea of training right and training better
+With these tools and gear, you emphasize the idea of training right and training better

 Tip: Focus on proper rotation as you breathe.
 This will feel difficult at first since most triathletes rely on their leg position (scissor kick) when taking a breath.
 As you roll better, it won’t feel difficult or awkward at all.
 You can also use a less buoyant pull buoy as you improve to put more emphasis on core strength, balance, and alignment.